Fact-checked by the SnapMessages editorial team

 Can two-factor authentication be bypassed?

-SMS-based 2FA can be bypassed through SIM-swapping attacks, where a criminal convinces your carrier to transfer your phone number to a SIM card they control.
-Authenticator app-based 2FA is significantly more resistant to this attack.
-Hardware security keys (FIDO2) are the most resistant form of 2FA currently available to consumers.
+SMS-based 2FA can be bypassed through SIM-swapping attacks, where a criminal convinces your carrier, AT&T, T-Mobile, Verizon, to transfer your phone number to a SIM card they control.
+Authenticator app-based 2FA, such as Google Authenticator or Authy, is significantly more resistant.
+Hardware security keys using the FIDO2 standard are the most resistant form of 2FA currently available to consumers.
 For the highest-risk accounts, a hardware key is worth the $25–$50 investment.

 How long does it typically take to fully recover from an email hack?

-For most individuals, the acute phase — regaining access, changing passwords, securing linked accounts — takes 3–8 hours.
+For most individuals, the acute phase, regaining access, changing passwords, securing linked accounts, takes 3–8 hours.
 The full audit, including device scans, settings review, contact notifications, and authority reports, typically requires 1–2 days.
 Ongoing monitoring and security hardening is a continuous process.
-Financial recovery, if funds were stolen, can take weeks to months and is not guaranteed.
+Financial recovery, when funds were stolen, can take weeks to months and is not guaranteed, the FBI’s IC3 Recovery Asset Team reports success rates drop sharply after the first 72 hours.

 Sources